Download the report [1MB]

 C. PROHIBITION OF CHILD LABOR AND MINIMUM AGE FOR EMPLOYMENT

 Various laws prohibit the employment of children younger than 16.
-Parental consent and approval by the Labor Commission are required in order for those younger than 18 to work.
+Parental consent and approval by the Labor Commission are required for those aged between 16 and 18 to work.
 Female workers younger than 18 may not work at night or on offshore oil platforms.

 The Department of Labor, which is part of the Ministry of Home Affairs, effectively enforced child labor laws.
 Penalties for child labor violations include a fine, imprisonment, or both, and were commensurate with those for analogous serious crimes, such as kidnapping.
 There was no list of hazardous occupations prohibited for children.
 There is also no list of types of light work activities legal for children ages 14 to 16.